Judge blasts Georgia officials’ handling of election system

 U.S. District Judge Amy Totenberg said those problems place a burden on citizens' rights to cast a vote and have it reliably counted.
 She called Georgia's voting system "antiquated, seriously flawed, and vulnerable to failure, breach, contamination, and attack."

-Despite those findings, Totenberg ruled Thursday that Georgia voters will use that same election system this fall because of the short time before the next election.
+Despite those findings, Totenberg ruled Thursday that Georgia voters will use that same election system this fall because of concerns about the state's capacity to make an interim switch while also implementing a new system .

 Plaintiffs in a lawsuit challenging Georgia's system had asked Totenberg to order an immediate switch to hand-marked paper ballots for special and municipal elections this fall.
 But she declined, citing worries about the state's capacity to manage an interim switch while also implementing a new system that is supposed to be in place for the March 24 presidential primaries.